ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 ![screen](../media/approver_workflow.png)

 The new order of participants of the release cycle will then be: QA (if set) – Approver/Approver group – Responsible.

+Please note that this field Approver/Approver group is obligatory by default.
+In case it should be a mandatory field, this has to be set up via the Extended Configuration ('Change' dialog).

 Activate your settings by checkbox and click on 'Apply changes' in the toolbar.